speedata/xts-doc/docs/manual/commandline.md

 :   Run XTS N times

 `--quiet`
-:   Run XTS in quiet mode
+:   Run XTS in quiet mode (no output to STDOUT)

 `--suppressinfo`
 :   Create a reproducible document